The Cheapest Auto Insurance Companies in Cincinnati, Ohio, in 2026

 American Family earns high marks on Trustpilot for customer satisfaction and offers Cincinnati drivers multiple ways to save on car insurance.
 Bundling auto insurance with homeowners, renters, or life insurance could earn you a discount of up to 40%.

 It also offers steep discounts for its usage-based insurance programs, DriveMyWay and MilesMyWay, its pay-per-mile program.
-Though safe drivers can save with DriveMyWay, risky drivers may see rates increase.
+Though safe drivers can save with DriveMyWay, risky drivers may see rates increase if the app detects poor driving habits.

 Pros